Liao Chengzhi: Fighting the Nationalists and Japan

 However, Liao's work was interrupted on 30 May 1942, when he was arrested in Guangdong's Lechang, Shaoguan area.
 His captors transported him to southern Jiangxi and held in the Majiazhou Prison Camp in Taihe.
-His arrest was the result of a long investigation by the KMT, and would prove the undoing of the CPC's organisation in southern China; in the following months, the KMT arrested hundreds of other CPC members.
-His mother, Dong Biwu, and Zhou Enlai all wrote letters to KMT authorities pleading for Liao's life, in which they stressed the need for unity against the Japanese and the common revolutionary origin of the KMT and the CPC, reflected in Liao's father's relationship with Sun Yat-sen; in the end, Chiang Kai-shek was moved to spare Liao's life.
+His arrest was the result of a long investigation by the KMT, and would prove the undoing of the CCP's organisation in southern China; in the following months, the KMT arrested hundreds of other CCP members.
+His mother, Dong Biwu, and Zhou Enlai all wrote letters to KMT authorities pleading for Liao's life, in which they stressed the need for unity against the Japanese and the common revolutionary origin of the KMT and the CCP, reflected in Liao's father's relationship with Sun Yat-sen; in the end, Chiang Kai-shek was moved to spare Liao's life.
 Chiang's son Chiang Ching-kuo was assigned to supervise Liao's captivity.
 His personal connections notwithstanding, Liao was subject to poor conditions and various tortures during his imprisonment, and developed lung disease as a result.
-However, such was the respect of his fellow revolutionaries for him that even while in prison, he was elected as an alternate member of the CPC's Politburo by the representatives of the 7th National Congress in Yan'an in April 1945.
+However, such was the respect of his fellow revolutionaries for him that even while in prison, he was elected as an alternate member of the CCP's Politburo by the representatives of the 7th National Congress in Yan'an in April 1945.

 In January 1946, Chiang Kai-shek sent a telegram to the prison camp in Ganzhou where the young Liao was being held, directing that he be flown to the KMT's seat of government, then still located in Chongqing.
 Liao's treatment improved markedly upon his arrival; he was given a new suit of clothes and better food to eat.
-Chiang tried to pressure Liao into renouncing his affiliation with the CPC, but Liao refused.
-Soon after, on 22 January, in accordance with the terms of the Double Tenth Agreement between the KMT and the CPC, Liao was released and returned to Yan'an, where his wife was waiting for him.
+Chiang tried to pressure Liao into renouncing his affiliation with the CCP, but Liao refused.
+Soon after, on 22 January, in accordance with the terms of the Double Tenth Agreement between the KMT and the CCP, Liao was released and returned to Yan'an, where his wife was waiting for him.
 Upon his return, he was named head of the Xinhua News Agency.
-However, again his reunion with his wife was brief; the CPC soon dispatched Liao to the Taihang Mountains on Xinhua-related work.
+However, again his reunion with his wife was brief; the CCP soon dispatched Liao to the Taihang Mountains on Xinhua-related work.